This internship preparation checklist will make your life easier!

 Last but not least, don’t forget to bring a travel adaptor.
 If you arrive at your destination late at night, after a 19-hour flight, you want to charge your phone or laptop right away.
 Don’t let your parents wait another day before you tell them you landed safely.

 This step is all about familiarizing yourself with the living conditions, culture, work, and your own expectations.
 Africa is a continent with thousands of different blending and clashing cultures.
 South Africa, for instance, is a westernized country but also has large rural areas that are more like the rest of Africa and the inequality is often very visible.
 You have to prepare yourself for that.
 So, do your research on the culture and customs before you leave.

 To prepare yourself for the internship itself, it is best to know the following:

 - Will you be doing practical or office work?
 Or both?

 - What do you want to get out of the internship?

 Before you start working you don’t have to know all your tasks in detail, but it is good to get an idea of what you will be doing.

-Hope that I could bring some structure into your internship preparation phase.
-If you are doing your internship with Roots Interns, you will be provided with a very useful welcome package, that contains all the important information about your destination.
+I hope that I could bring some structure into your internship preparation phase.
+If you do your internship with Roots Interns, they will provide you with a very useful welcome package, that contains all the important information about your destination.
 Don’t hesitate to ask all your questions.
 Enjoy your internship preparation!

 More Interesting Reads